 Seed Production Methods

-Procedures and standards for producing certified Oregon seed potatoes, including Certification Standards, are available from The Oregon Seed Certification Service.
+Procedures and standards for producing certified Oregon seed potatoes are available from the Oregon Seed Certification Service.
 Similar information for other areas can be obtained from state and provincial certification agencies throughout North America shown on the Potato Certification - National Level page.

 Roguing is an essential practice in the production of healthy seed potatoes in all producing regions.
 It is the process of identifying and disposing of abnormal plants, including tubers and seed pieces.
 The affected plants may be diseased, of another variety, or simply different.